fresheneesz/bip-efficient-bitcoin-vaults/bip-pushoutputstack.md

 These opcodes provide a way to pass data from the witness used to spend an input to the created output.
 In the context of wallet vaults, this allows the wallet vault to be created without knowing the destination while also allowing a transaction spending a wallet vault output to commit to a destination with a single transactions.
 Using just OP_CTV by contrast, the destination is not committed to when sending coins from the vault, and a second transaction must be made that chooses the destination.

-The opcodes specify an address rather than an outputId so that a script can ensure that particular data ends up being added for particular addresses that have expected scripts.
-OP_POS will push data onto the output stack for all outputs with a given address, because there should be no possibility that the user (or an attacker) can manipulate what data ends up in those locations on the stack.
+The opcode requires an address rather than just outputIds so that a script can ensure that particular data ends up being added for particular addresses that have expected scripts.
+OP_POS requires that data is pushed onto the output stack for all outputs with a given address, because there should be no possibility that the user (or an attacker) can manipulate what data ends up in those locations on the stack.
 If the transaction creator could choose which outputs to add the data for, the user could choose to omit certain outputs and add their own data in those stack locations which could be used to steal funds from the output.

 ## Design Tradeoffs and Risks